google/WebFundamentals/src/content/en/updates/2020/10/http-cache-partitioning.md

 [Understanding "same-site" and
 "same-origin"](https://web.dev/same-site-same-origin/).

-Let's revisit the previous example to see how cache partitioning works in different contexts:
+Look again at the previous example to see how cache partitioning works in different contexts:

 <figure class="attempt-left">